Make your website ADA compliant (checklist)

 Use labels for web components (web forms, search fields, sidebar elements) to define their purpose.
 Use consistent, clear, and informative headings and subheadings that accurately describe topics to which they belong to help users with screen readers skip between headings and for better overall navigation.

 Input error suggestions

-For level AA is not enough to just identify an error.
-You should provide users who have made an error in their input with suggestions how correct an error and solve the issue.
+For level, AA is not enough to just identify an error.
+You should provide users who have made an error in their input with suggestions on how correct an error and solve the issue.